 Finally, ㅎ can also look quite different from what you’re accustomed to when handwritten.

-As we mentioned before, vocals tend to vary in handwritten representation slightly less than consonants, but some letters like ㅛ and ㅓ might also look quite different in a handwritten style.
+As we mentioned before, vowels tend to vary in handwritten representation slightly less than consonants, but some letters like ㅛ and ㅓ might also look quite different in a handwritten style.

 As has been shown above, though the language has quite a specific stroke order and rules, it is possible to morph the characters into a unique look with your handwriting.

-Although you might not want to immediately create your own handwriting style and would rather stick to basics, it is important to know what each letter looks like when handwritten so that you can interpret written Korean more.
+Although you might not want to create your own handwriting style immediately and would rather stick to the basics, it is important to know what each letter looks like when handwritten so that you can interpret written Korean more.

-Based on these examples, do you think it is really difficult or easy to understand Korean handwriting?
+Based on these handwriting examples, do you think it is difficult or easy to understand Korean handwriting?
 Let us know in the comments!